wiwi1999/danube-pontoon-map/README.md

 ## Limitations

 Some information is based on observation or estimation and may change over time.
 Distances are approximate and should be used for orientation only.
 Shade availability can vary depending on the time of day, season, weather, and surrounding vegetation.

-## Credits

-Created by:
+## Created by

+This dataset was enriched and the webmap created by:

 * Pauline Fritz
 * Lukas Preining
 * Verena Damiani

 Students of the University of Vienna.

-This project uses open data from the **City of Vienna / Stadt Wien** and **GIP.at / ÖVDAT** data for network analysis.
+As part of the Research Seminar Spatial Data Science and GeoCommunication.

 ## License and Attribution